Your Voice Matters

-The Graduate Student Assembly represents students’ concerns, and serves as a liaison between graduate students and University Administration.
+The Graduate and Professional Student Senate represents students’ concerns, and serves as a liaison between graduate students and University Administration.

 Accessibility-Services for students with disabilities.

-Meet with the Graduate Student Ombudperson.
+Meet with the Graduate Student Ombuds.
 The Ombudsperson is an confidential and impartial resource that can help you navigate conflict.